okx/okexchain-docs/dev/delegators/delegators-staking-cli.md

 Note: On every command, users can write ` -h or --help` to get more help info.

+To manage the validator, you can read  [validators-guide-cli](../validators/validators-guide-cli.html), it contains the following commands:

+* create-validator：create a validator
+* edit-validator：update a validator
+* edit-validator-commission-rate：update a validator commission rate
+* destroy-validator: destroy validator

 ### Setting up a validator commission rate

 ```Shell